laravel/docs/migrations.md

           ->references('id')->on('users')
           ->onDelete('cascade');

-To drop a foreign key, you may use the `dropForeign` method, passing the foreign key constraint to be deleted as argument.
+To drop a foreign key, you may use the `dropForeign` method, passing the foreign key constraint to be deleted as an argument.
 Foreign key constraints use the same naming convention as indexes, based on the table name and the columns in the constraint, followed by a "\_foreign" suffix:

     $table->dropForeign('posts_user_id_foreign');

-Alternatively, you may also pass to the `dropForeign` method an array containing the column name that holds the foreign key.
-That will be automatically converted to the constraint name convention used by Laravel's schema builder:
+Alternatively, you may pass an array containing the column name that holds the foreign key to the `dropForeign` method.
+The array will be automatically converted using the constraint name convention used by Laravel's schema builder:

     $table->dropForeign(['user_id']);